Touken Ranbu

 Touken Ranbu (刀剣乱舞, Tōken Ranbu) is a free-to-play collectible card browser video game developed by Nitroplus and DMM Games.
-The game was launched in Japan in January 2015, and worldwide in April 2021.
+The game was launched in Japan in January 2015, in mainland China in 2017, and worldwide in April 2021.

-The franchise has inspired and been adapted as three anime productions, a two separate productions of a long-running stage play series, a live-action film, and a spin-off game.
+The franchise has inspired and been adapted as four anime productions, a two separate productions of a long-running stage play series, a Kabuki theatre production, two live-action films, and a spin-off game.

+There are also several official comic anthologies and three manga series that use an anthology format.

 Gameplay

 Players assume the role of a sage (審神者, saniwa) who travels into the past to defeat evil forces, and has the ability to animate legendary swords, which are depicted as attractive young men.
 Touken Ranbu is essentially a gender-swapped clone of Kantai Collection, another game by DMM, which uses moe anthropomorphism to portray historical warships as young girls.
 Character designs in Touken Ranbu are inspired by the type of sword they portray as well as the period of history they come from.
 Combat is largely automated, with progress mainly dependent on resource management and grinding.
 Farming the four types of materials available in the game is required to forge and collect more swords.
 A number of actions in game are controlled by real time countdowns, such as repairs and forging or collecting new swords.

 Touken Ranbu can be played in a web browser or in a phone application.
-The worldwide version of the game is hosted on the website of Chinese game developer Johren.
+The worldwide version of the game was hosted on the website of Chinese game developer Johren, but ended service in 2023.
+However, the mainland China version of the app is still available.

 Reception

 Touken Ranbu quickly became very popular in Japan, particularly with young women, and had over 1.5 million registered players by 2016.
 The game has been credited with accelerating the Japanese cultural trend of "katana women" (カタナ女子, katana joshi) – women who are interested in, and who pose with, historical Japanese swords.
 That trend had been started a few years previously with the Sengoku Basara video games, which made katana fans a distinct part of the Japanese subculture of female history aficionados (reki-jo).
 The popularity of Touken Ranbu was such that a Japanese women's interest magazine published an article about exercise routines based on sword fighting techniques from the game, and the 2015 Tokyo Wonder Festival's figure exhibition was reportedly "completely dominated by hot male swordsmen".

+Based on a December 16, 2023 survey conducted by Nikkei Entertainment with almost 50,000 responses, the fanbase of Touken Ranbu within Japan has an average age of 34 years, and is almost exclusively female-dominated.

 Touken Ranbu has inspired various restoration campaigns for swords represented in the game which were destroyed or damaged in real life.
 Donors contributed 45 million yen to a crowdfund in order to make a replica of Hotarumaru.